BC Packers Insurance Photographs and Maps

 The images also record the lives of those people whose livelihood depended upon the industry.

-They reveal the daily activities of the fishermen at sea, the workers on land at the various plants and other facilities, as well as the communities that sprung up and were centered around them, some of them no longer in existence.
+They reveal the daily activities of the fishermen at sea, the workers on land at the various plants and other facilities, as well as the communities that sprung up and were centred around them, some of them no longer in existence.

 The records are evidence of the insurance needs of the company.
 British Columbia Packers Limited insured their fleet, buildings and products.
 In the days before digital cameras and email, the insurance companies sent appraisers into the field to photograph buildings and draw site maps.
 The images and maps would then be appended to the appraisal documents.
 While the appraisal documents are no longer available, the images and maps are.